Nick Rents A House In West Egg. True False

 Nick's Relationship with Gatsby

 Nick is caught between his admiration for Gatsby and his disapproval of Gatsby's actions.
 Nick cares about Gatsby and wants to see him succeed.
-Eventually, Nick begins to see Gatsby's flaws more clearly, as well as the corrupted world that enabled them.
+Still, eventually, Nick begins to see Gatsby's flaws more clearly, as well as the corrupted world that enabled them.
 He is the only character who truly cares about Gatsby and who sees him for who he is.

 The Impact of West Egg on Nick's Transformation